No Tears Left to Cry: North America

-On the US Billboard Hot 100, "No Tears Left to Cry" debuted at number three (barred from the top by the Drake songs "Nice For What" and "God's Plan") with sales of 100,000 digital downloads sold in its opening week according to Nielsen Music, debuting atop the Billboard Hot Digital Songs becoming Grande's third chart-topper there.
+On the US Billboard Hot 100, "No Tears Left to Cry" debuted at number three (barred from the top by the Drake songs "Nice For What" and "God's Plan") with sales of 100,000 digital downloads sold in its opening week according to Nielsen Music, debuting atop the Billboard Hot Digital Songs chart and becoming Grande's third chart-topper there.
 The track drew in 36.9 million streams from the time of its release, allowing it to debut at number five on the Streaming Songs chart, and received early radio support causing it to enter Billboards Radio Songs chart at number 35 with 27 million audience impressions.
 The single became Grande's ninth top-ten single and her highest debut on the Hot 100 (tied with her 2014 single "Problem") at the time.
 The song also marked her sixth top-ten debut, thus tying Grande with Lady Gaga and Rihanna in sixth among acts with most top 10 debuts on the chart.
 Grande also continued her record for being the first artist to debut within the opening ten positions of the chart with every lead single—"The Way", "Problem", and "Dangerous Woman"—of her first four studio albums.
 Following the release of Sweetener, the song rebounded into the Hot 100's top ten at number seven in its eighteenth week on the chart, rising five positions from number 12 the previous week, allowing it to notch a 12th week within the top ten.
 In March 2019, "No Tears Left to Cry" was certified triple platinum by the Recording Industry Association of America for shipments exceeding three million units in the United States.

 On the Billboard Mainstream Top 40, "No Tears Left to Cry" debuted at number 30 as the highest entry of the week, rising to number 22 the following week.
 The song eventually topped the chart on the issue dated July 21, 2018, becoming her third number one on the chart following "Problem" in 2014, and "Side to Side" in 2016.
 The song has also reached a peak of number three on the Radio Songs chart, number four on the Adult Top 40, number 12 on the Rhythmic Songs chart, and number 16 on the Adult Contemporary chart.
 On the Billboard Dance Club Songs, it reached number-one on the magazine's June 23, 2018 issue, becoming her second number-one hit on the chart and first as lead artist.
 She also became the first female artist ever to have two number one hit songs on the chart.
 In Canada, the song became Grande's highest-charting single at the time, entering in the runner-up position on the Canadian Hot 100, behind Drake's "Nice for What", while debuting atop the Canadian Digital Song Sales chart.
 The track was later certified platinum by Music Canada in July 2018 for shipments of 80,000 units.